-McCulloch's Division, Army of the West
+Brigadier General Benjamin McCulloch, McCulloch's Division, Army of the West |

 Pea Ridge is notable for a number of reasons, foremost among them the fact that it effectively secured the border state of Missouri for the Union.
-Another fascinating aspect derives from the Confederate use of Native Americans from the Indian Territory, including the 1st and 2nd Cherokee Mounted Rifles
+Another fascinating aspect derives from the Confederate use of Native Americans from the Indian Territory, including the 1st and 2nd Cherokee Mounted Rifles.

-th Illinois Infantry.
+Union skirmishers took a toll on Confederate leadership at Pea Ridge.
+First, Ben McCulloch, a division commander in Van Dorn’s army, was shot from his horse by a volley from skirmishers of the 36th Illinois Infantry.
 No one in the Confederate ranks saw him go down, or didn’t realize it was him.
 For over an hour, McCulloch’s troops sat idle, awaiting orders.
 When, in time, Brig.
 Gen. James McIntosh took command of McCulloch’s column, he too was shot dead from his horse – by another volley from the 36th Illinois – after riding forward to scout the land.
 Reading about the death of McCulloch invariably causes me to start humming a little ditty from Steve Earle's Train a Comin' album.

-.
+This song is my favorite of Earle's numerous Civil War-themed tunes.
+I love that he takes the perspective of a southern soldier in the Trans-Mississippi, not really knowing what he's gotten himself into.
+And I like the references to Wilson's Creek and the Boston Mountains, a part of the country for which I have a fondness.
 I also appreciate that Earle chooses not to glorify the war in some cliched manner, or to present a sentimental declaration about the rightness of one side's cause.
 And though Earle's rebel foot soldier "ain’t never owned a slave" – most rank and file Confederates did not – Earle is no Lost Cause apologist, and is under no illusions about the centrality of slavery in the secession crisis, a topic he sometimes muses about when introducing certain songs in concert.

 We signed up in San Antone my brother Paul and me